tcnksm/docc/README.md

 ## Usage

-By default, `docc` try to open your github page by Browser
+By default, `docc` try to open your github page by Browser.

 ```bash
 $ docc